gradient-ai/Stable-Diffusion-Core/README.md

 ## get the models

 - Download the `sd-v1-4.ckpt` file to `stable-diffusion/models/ldm/stable-diffusion-v1/`
-- download the GFPGAN model to its
+- download the GFPGAN model to its pretrained models folder

 # Inference: txt2img